ram-polisetti/oilspill/README.md

 ## Features

 - Hybrid architecture combining YOLOv8 for detection and U-Net++ for segmentation
-- SAR-specific data preprocessing and augmentation pipeline
+- SAR-specific data preprocessing with speckle reduction and calibration
 - Feature fusion mechanism for improved performance
-- Comprehensive training pipeline with Weights & Biases integration
+- Comprehensive training pipeline with Metal Performance Shaders (MPS) support
 - Modular and extensible codebase

 ## Project Structure